haraphat01/Article_App/README.md

 - `cd` into the project directory
 - Run `bundle install` to install the Gemfiles
 - Run `db:migrate` to install the Gemfiles
-- Run `rails db:seed`to add Sample Category data to database
 - From the root directory, run `rails server` to start the Project on `localhost:3000`

-## Usage section

-- Sign Up in the application and create categories
-- Continue and also create an article.
-- Assign an article a category
-- Upvote an article and notice that it takes the bigger section on the home page.
-- When through, Log out of the application and you will notice that other users can also view the     created articles but cannot create their own unless they sign up

 ## Checking the tests with RSpec
 The tests for the model and controllers was implemented using RSpec gem.
 To execute these test cases, run `bundle exec rspec ` to display the test cases of the application.